A Search Methodology

 4. Sift - Filter the results, Follow the leads

 You may be presented with many search results and potential leads.
 Stop and read, before you click and waste time.
 Scroll up and down the entire page, and determine which are the most promising links based on the descriptions.
-Before you click on a link, hover over over the link, and read the link's URL in the browser's feedback area (at the bottom of the screen).
+Before you click on a link, hover over the link, and read the link's URL in the browser's feedback area (at the bottom of the screen).
 You will be surprised how many dead-end links you will avoid just by reading their URLs first.
 Finally, Whenever you see 2 or more interesting links to pursue, go ahead and explore all of them simultaneously by opening multiple web browsers.

 As you look through the search results, you should also be taking notes of new information that you will use in future iterations of your search.